 (F) the name of the individual who determined the dosage.

-(y) Authorization for calibration and reference sources.
+(y) Authorization for calibration, transmission, and reference sources.

-Any licensee authorized by subsections (n), (o), (p) or (q) of this section for medical use of radioactive material may receive, possess, and use the following radioactive material for check, calibration, and reference use:
+(1)Any licensee authorized by subsections (n), (o), (p) or (q) of this section for medical use of radioactive material may receive, possess, and use any of the following radioactive material for check, calibration, transmission,and reference use:

-(1) sealed sources manufactured and distributed in accordance with a license issued by the agency, the NRC, or another agreement state and that do not exceed 30 millicuries (mCi) (1.11 gigabecquerel (GBq)) each;
+(A) sealed sources, not exceeding 30 millicuries (mCi) (1.11 gigabecquerel (GBq)) each, manufactured and distributed by a person licensed under §289.252(o) of this title or equivalent NRC or agreement state regulations ;

-(2) sealed sources redistributed by a licensee authorized to redistribute the sealed sources manufactured and distributed in accordance with a license issued by the agency, the NRC, or another agreement state and that do not exceed 30 mCi (1.11GBq) each, provided the redistributed sealed sources are in the original packaging and shielding and are accompanied by the manufacturer's approved instructions;
+(B) sealed sources, not exceeding 30 millicuries (mCi) (1.11 gigabecquerel (GBq)) each, redistributed by a licensee authorized to redistribute the sealed sources manufactured and distributed by a person licensed under §289.252(o) of this title or equivalent NRC or agreement state regulations , provided the redistributed sealed sources are in the original packaging and shielding and are accompanied by the manufacturer's approved instructions;

-(3) any radioactive material with a half-life not longer than 120 days in individual amounts not to exceed 15 mCi (0.56 GBq);
+(C) any radioactive material with a half-life not longer than 120 days in individual amounts not to exceed 15 mCi (0.56 GBq);

-(4) any radioactive material with a half-life longer than 120 days in individual amounts not to exceed the smaller of 200 µCi (7.4 MBq) or 1000 times the quantities in §289.202(ggg)(3) of this title; and

-(5) technetium-99m in amounts as needed.
+(D) any radioactive material with a half-life longer than 120 days in individual amounts not to exceed the smaller of 200 µCi (7.4 MBq) or 1000 times the quantities in §289.202(ggg)(3) of this title; and (E) technetium-99m in amounts as needed.

+(2) Radioactive material in sealed sources authorized by this subsection shall not be:

+(A) used for medical use as defined in subsection (c) of this section except in accordance with the requirements in subsection (bbb) of this section; or

+(B) combined (i.e., bundled or aggregated) to create an activity greater than the maximum activity of any single sealed source authorized under this section.

+(3) A licensee using calibration, transmission, and reference sources in accordance with the requirements in paragraph (1) or (2) of this subsection need not list these sources on a specific medical use license.

 (z) Requirements for possession of sealed sources and brachytherapy sealed sources.
 A licensee in possession of any sealed source or brachytherapy source shall:

 (1) follow the radiation safety and handling instructions supplied by the manufacturer and the leakage test requirements in accordance with §289.201(g) of this title and reporting requirements in §289.202(bbb) of this title; and

 (2) conduct a physical inventory at intervals not to exceed six months to account for all sealed sources in its possession.
-Records of the inventory shall be made and maintained for inspection by the agency in accordance with subsection (www) of this section and shall include the following:
+Records of the inventory shall be made and maintained for inspection by the department in accordance with subsection (xxx) of this section and shall include the following:

 (A) model number of each source and serial number if one has been assigned;